-The main aspects of a real estate purchase are briefly outlined below.
+Below are briefly, the main aspects of a real estate purchase.

 Formal purchase proposal

-At the same time as the formal purchase proposal, the buyer will deliver to itcasa , as a real estate agent, a non-transferable cheque, made out to the seller, which itcasa will deliver to the seller when the latter, accepting the terms of the proposal, will countersign the same.
+At the same time as the formal purchase proposal, the purchaser will give itcasa , as the real estate agent, a non-transferable cheque, made out to the seller, which itcasa will give to the seller at the moment in which the latter, accepting the conditions of the proposal, countersigns it.
 The amount of the cheque (which varies in proportion to the value of the property) will be valid as a "deposit" which in turn may be "confirmatory" or "penitential" depending on the case and if the seller should refuse the offer, the cheque will be returned to the buyer within 5 days.

 Preliminary contract (also called "Compromise")

-If the offer is accepted and then countersigned by the seller, the next step is taken, i.e. the preparation and signing of the preliminary contract, also known as the compromise contract.
+If the offer is accepted and then countersigned by the seller, the next step is the preparation and signing of the preliminary contract, also called compromise.

-- The state of the property (vacant, rented, etc.);
+- The status of the property (vacant, rented, etc.);

 - The date of delivery of the property;

-- The date of the notarial deed of sale (usually between 2 and 4 months from the date of conclusion of the compromise).
+- The date of the notarial deed of sale (usually between 2 and 4 months from the date of the stipulation of the compromise).

-By signing the compromise, the parties concerned have the certainty that, since the will of one or both parties is not lacking, in which case the type of deposit paid at the time of the compromise must be considered in order to better understand the procedure to be followed, the sale will be successful and therefore, legally, the commission is due to the real estate agent.
+With the signing of the compromise, the parties involved have the certainty that, since the will of one or both parties is not lacking, in which case it is necessary to consider the type of deposit paid at the time of the compromise to better understand the procedure to be followed, the sale will be successful and therefore, legally, the commission is due to the real estate agent.

-The notarial deed is the final deed of sale of a property and is drawn up in front of a notary (normally chosen by the buying party) and the parties concerned (seller and buyer).
+The notarial deed is the final act in the purchase and sale of a property and is stipulated in front of a notary (usually chosen by the buyer) and the parties involved (seller and buyer).

-Before drawing up the deed, the notary carries out all the checks relating to the property being sold (cadastral surveys, mortgage surveys, etc.) and only once the conformity of the property has been ascertained, draws up the deed which is signed by the parties in his presence and then carries out the registration of the property, paying the relevant taxes, the transcription in the registrar's office and the cadastral survey.
+Before drawing up the deed, the notary carries out all the checks relating to the property being sold (land registry searches, mortgage searches, etc.) and only once he has ascertained the conformity of the property does he draw up the deed, which is signed by the parties in his presence, and then he registers the property, paying the relevant taxes, the transcription in the registrar's office and the cadastral transfer.

-Often with the deed of sale is also signed the deed of mortgage and after this operation the notary will provide the mortgage registration in favour of the lending bank.
+Often, together with the deed, the mortgage deed is also signed and after this operation the notary will provide for the mortgage registration in favour of the lending bank.

-At the time of the deed the balance of the price stipulated between the parties is paid and the notary's costs are settled.
+At the moment of the deed, the balance of the price stipulated between the parties is paid and the notary fees are settled.

-Usually, the cost of purchasing real estate should not exceed 12% of the value of the property.
+Normally, the costs of buying a property should not exceed 12% of the value of the property.

-Since all the costs necessary for the conclusion of the notarial deed (notary's fee, taxes for the purchase of the property, etc.) are to be borne by the buyer, it is up to the buyer to choose the notary trusted for the conclusion of the contract.
+Since all the expenses necessary for the conclusion of the notarial deed (notary's fee, taxes for the purchase of the property etc.) are borne by the buyer, it is up to the buyer to choose the notary of his choice to conclude the contract.

-The main costs associated with the purchase of real estate are as follows:
+The main costs associated with buying real estate are as follows:

-- Taxes due for the transfer of the property - vary according to the type of property (first house, second house, etc.) and the type of seller.
-For example, in principle, the value of taxes due on the purchase of a property from a private seller varies between 2% and 9% of the cadastral value of the property revalued according to the category the property belongs to.
+- Taxes due for the transfer of the property - vary according to the type of property (first home, second home, etc.) and the type of seller.
+For example, as a general rule, the value of taxes due on the purchase of a property from a private seller varies between 2% and 9% of the cadastral value of the property revalued according to the category to which the property belongs.

-- Notary - the notary's fee is established according to national tables and varies according to the value of the property purchased.
+- Notary - the notary's fee is set according to national tables and varies according to the value of the property being purchased.